Dorset Pet Gun Dog Training

 The Bronze is about getting that obedience and manners spot on.
 It is about putting structure in place and starting to utilise what the dog is already good at.
 You will become an expert at CPPR, which is:

 The training at the Bronze level is 70% training you and 30% training the dog.
-Most of the issues we find in dogs stem from poor leadership, poor structure and poor technique in the owner.
+Many of the issues we find in dogs stem from poor leadership, poor structure and poor technique in the owner.

 Some of the Techniques you will learn

 - Setting up a line of communication between you and the dog

 - First session will be about assessing the dog in the environment so we can put a plan in place.

 - Safety on the training area.
 You being proactive not reactive

 - The messages you give to your dog which cause problems with training.

 - Long Linework.
 Using this equipment correctly and safely